Households - statistics on disposable income, saving and investment

 During periods of economic uncertainty, household saving rates may be expected to increase, as households tend to save more when the risk of losing a job rises and they may defer expenditure on some or many non-essential goods and services (for example, the purchase of a new motor vehicle or a family holiday) until the economic situation improves.
 The household saving rate is defined as gross household saving divided by gross disposable income, with the latter being adjusted for changes in net equity of households in pension fund reserves.

-Households in the EU saved more than one tenth of their disposable income
+Households in the EU saved close to one fifth of their disposable income

-The final analysis in this section divides the latest 10-year period into two halves to analyse changes in household saving.
-The EU household saving rate decreased by 2.0 percentage points between 2009 and 2014, to then increase by 0.5 percentage points during the period between 2014 and 2019 (see Figure 8).
-A reduction of 1.6 percentage points was observed during the first of these periods for the euro area’s household saving rate, also followed by an increase of 0.5 percentage points between 2014 and 2019.
+The final analysis in this section divides the latest 10-year period into two periods to analyse changes in household saving.
+The EU household saving rate decreased by 0.5 percentage points between 2010 and 2019 and then increased by 6.1 percentage points in 2020 (compared with 2019) – see Figure 8.
+No overall difference was observed between the beginning and end of the first of these periods for the euro area’s household saving rate, but this was followed by an increase of 6.3 points in 2020.

 Household investment rate